DavidWiehls/XBCI-competition/README.md

 - **Online BCI devices**: Real-time EEG stream processing
 - **Offline data files**: Batch processing of saved recordings
 - **Custom applications**: Direct Python API integration

-## License

-See LICENSE file for details.

----

-**Ready to use!** Your XBCI Motor Imagery Classifier is now set up with both online and offline capabilities, professional GUI, and comprehensive documentation. 🚀